Shadman554/watchtogether/replit.md

   - Simplified bottom toolbar to focus on primary "Load Video" action for mobile
   - Enhanced positioning and sizing of UI elements for better mobile experience
   - Maintained all existing functionality while improving user experience
+- June 26, 2025: Final mobile responsiveness fixes and GitHub preparation:
+  - Fixed chat panel input visibility on mobile with proper height calculations
+  - Repositioned voice call controls to prevent overlap with bottom toolbar
+  - Made bottom toolbar more compact with smaller button spacing for mobile
+  - Ensured all UI elements are properly visible and accessible on mobile devices
+  - Created comprehensive deployment files for GitHub (README.md, .env.example, .gitignore)
+  - Prepared project for version control with complete documentation

 ## User Preferences